ebespejo/MP-Test/README.md

+# Battle City

+Made by Juan Marco Peralta and Ethan Kurt B. Espejo for CS 12 MP 1.

 ## Controls
 - The `W`, `A,` `S`, `D` keys are used to move the player tank in an upward, leftward, downward, and rightward direction respectively.
-- Press or hold the `SPACEBAR` to fire bullets.
+- Press or hold the `SPACE BAR` to fire bullets.
 - When the player tank is destroyed, and the player has at least one life remaining, the `F` key is used to respawn the tank.
 - When the game is over, the `R` key is used to restart and play again, and the `Q` key is used to quit the program.
 - The key sequence of `L`, followed by `O`, and then `L` again serves as a cheat code to give the player an extra life.

 ## Instructions